 The boat… It can accommodate up to 12 passengers.
 It is equipped with a 250 horsepower engine and 2 side ladders.
 You will be protected from the sun and the rain thanks to an awning.

 Encounters… Mother nature is unpredictable, so we cannot guarantee neither whale sighting nor swimming with the cetaceans.
 Even during the whale season, as we are in a natural environment, you must be aware of this natural uncertainty, but be confident that we’ll do our best to give you the unforgettable experience of witnessing the grace and majesty of humpback whales in their wild environment.

 Sea conditions… We leave for several hours at sea and we may encounter harsher conditions than in the lagoon.
 So please come prepared with a rain coat and un protection (sunglasses, cap, sunscreen if possible one that is not harmful to coral).

-Launching… If you want to try launching, opt for morning outings.
-You must be able to swim in the “blue” for at least 100m.
+Launching… You must be able to swim in the “blue” for at least 100m.
 We do not recommend launching if you are not comfortable with the fins-mask-snorkel.